-Today is September 1 and the Navigate the Chaos question to consider is “how often do you realize life will probably be a windy road?”
+Today is September 1 and the Navigate the Chaos question to consider is “how often do you realize life is a windy road?”
 People who navigate the chaos relish the unpredictability of their personal life and career.
 Maintaining a flexible mind allows one to adapt to the changes that occur on a windy road.

 As a teenager, Ermey often got into trouble with the authorities, and he was arrested twice for criminal mischief by the age of 17.
 After his second arrest, a judge gave him a choice between the military and jail; Ermey chose the military.
-In 1961, at age 17, Ermey enlisted in the United States Marine Corps and served in the aviation support field for a few years before becoming a drill instructor and then stationed in Okinawa, Japan and eventually South Vietnam.
-He was medically retired in 1972 because of several injuries.
+In 1961, at age 17, Ermey enlisted in the United States Marine Corps and served in the aviation support field for a few years before becoming a drill instructor.
+After ten years he would medically retire because of injuries.

-Breaking his word to original actor Tim Colceri, Kubrick gave Colceri's part to R. Lee Ermey.
-Seeking authenticity for the film, Kubrick allowed Ermey to write or edit his own dialogue and improvise on the set, a notable rarity in a Kubrick film.
-Kubrick later indicated that Ermey was an excellent performer, often needing just two or three takes per scene, also unusual for a Kubrick film.
+Breaking his word to original actor Tim Colceri, Kubrick gave Colceri's part to Ermey.
+Seeking authenticity for the film, Kubrick allowed Ermey to write or edit his own dialogue and improvise on the set.
 Ermey's performance won critical raves and he was nominated for a Golden Globe Award as Best Supporting Actor.